-TechSmith Recordings
+Yuja Recordings

-The University of Detroit Mercy School of Dentistry encourages faculty to record their lectures using TechSmith and post them to Blackboard within a reasonable time following the lecture.
-This is provided as a convenience for students and is not meant to substitute face-to-face learning.
+The University of Detroit Mercy School of Dentistry requires faculty to record their lectures using Yuja and post them to Blackboard within a reasonable time following the lecture.
 Lecture recordings are the intellectual property of the faculty and should not be distributed by students outside of the Blackboard environment.
+Recordings are also posted for asynchronous class sessions.